 My name is Rob Gorski and I’d like to welcome you to The Autism Dad blog (formerly Lost and Tired).
-I’m the father of three amazing kids, Gavin is 18, Elliott is 12 and Emmett is 10.
-My wife Lizze and I have been married since September 3, 2003.
+I’m a full-time single Dad of three amazing kids, Gavin is 19, Elliott is 13 and Emmett is 11 years old.
 In some ways we are like every other family in the world and in many other ways, we are not.

 What makes us so unique is that all three of our boys are on the Autism Spectrum.
 For contextual purposes only, it’s important to note that while not his biological father, I’ve raised Gavin as my own since he was about a year old and adopted him many years ago.

 The only reason that’s important to know is that we are a blended family and we’re asked by people with relative frequency if we knew Gavin was Autistic, why would we have more kids?
 That’s sort of an awful question to ask anyone but if our intent is to educate, it’s a question I need to answer.

 Without question, my kids are truly amazing human beings and better than me in every way.